drufball/yosai/_drafts/the-hunt.md

 Peering around the edge of the building, Chiyoko had a clear line of sight to Tsukuyomi a few houses away.
 The fox god’s massive, white-furred form lay motionless save for the rhythmic rise and fall of his chest.
 Chiyoko felt no presence at the back of her mind. _For now, at least._

-She pulled her head back and signalled to the other two.
+She pulled her head back and signaled to the other two.
 Wordlessly, they got into position.
 Mamoru looked to Katsumi and held out his hand.
 She returned the gaze as she gripped his forearm, her knuckles white.
 There was a new energy between them.

 Hands locked, the two massive figures sprinted towards Tsukuyomi.
 They closed ground quickly, making it within 10 feet before the kitsune’s eyes snapped open, his pupils dilating rapidly as he took in the scene in front of him.
 A massive pressure erupted at the back of Chiyoko’s head.
 Even directed at Mamoru and Katsumi a full 30 feet away, the weight of Tsukuyomi’s battle focus nearly dropped Chiyoko to her knees.